JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Movement/Signoffs/Revamp Chassis and Motor Signoff.md

 # Function of the subsystem:
 The function of this subsystem is to make mechanical improvements to both the movement and power subsystems for the Crawlspace Inspection Robot to climb a 30-degree incline.
 The team will improve the power subsystem we need to increase the power output of the robot in order to allow it to navigate through more crawlspace environments by check the current power subsystem of the robot, determining the maximum power output capability of the existing system, and evaluating the power requirements for navigating through various crawlspace environments.
 Through our new list of specifications and contraints, we can analyse a soltuion to the problem.

-# Constraints:
+# Specifications and Constraints:

-1- Physical limitations
-   - The robot's structure and components may have limitations on how much power they can handle or accommodate
+1. The Robot’s weight distribution and electrical components shall be improved with better DC motors and lower center of gravity.
+The Robot’s weight distribution and electrical components shall be improved by using more efficient and powerful DC motors, we should lower the robot’s center of gravity, ensuring it remains (put here the value of the maximum height of the robot) from the ground.
-   - The device shall have rubber treading for more friction on inclined surfaces.
-   - Main Chassie must have a low center of gravity for stability on the device.
+2. The device shall have rubber treading for more friction on inclined surfaces.
+The robot shall have rubber treads with a minimum coefficient of friction of 0.8 or higher to ensure increased traction on inclined surfaces (0.8 or higher is often considered a reasonable benchmark for rubber treads on inclined surfaces).
-   - Crawlspace Robot will be significantly heavier than the original model.
+3. The Crawlspace Robot shall be significantly heavier than the original model.

- 2- Energy source limitations
-   - The availability and capacity of the energy source used to power the robot may impose constraints on the power output
-   - Power consumption will suffice for overall output.
+4. Power consumption shall suffice using both batteries for overall output by supplying 360W to the device.
-   - Power subsystem will supply more voltage than the current model by adding another battery in series to provide 24V DC to the electrical system.
+5. Power subsystem shall supply more power than the current model by adding another battery in parallel to provide 14 A to the electrical system without increasing the voltage.

-3-  Compatibility with existing systems
-   - The improved power subsystem should be compatible with the robot's existing systems and components
+6. The DC Motors selected shall help the Crawl Space Robot move easier on an incline with the motors that increase its torque with its 90:1 gear ratio and 38 kg⋅cm stall torque.
-   - For the power Subsystem, the motors can run off the main power lines of 12V DC and use the buck converter to power the microcontroller, the Raspberry Pi Model 4, for the motors.
+7. For the power Subsystem, the motors can run off the main power lines of 12V DC and use the buck converter to power the microcontroller, the Raspberry Pi Model 4, to command the sensors and motor drivers.
-   -

 # Analysis: